dotnet/csharpstandard/standard/structs.md

 ### §ref-modifier-new-clause Ref modifier

 The `ref` modifier indicates that the *struct_declaration* declares a type whose instances are allocated on the execution stack.
 The `ref` modifier declares that instances may contain ref-like fields, and must obey the *ref_safe_scope* rules.
 Instances of the ref struct may not be copied out of the *ref_safe_scope* of any of its ref-like fields.
-The rules for determining the *safe_scope* of a `ref struct` are described in §ref-like-field-initialization.
+The rules for determining the *ref_safe_scope* of a `ref struct` are described in §ref-like-field-initialization.

 It is a compile-time error if a ref struct type is used in any of the following contexts: